On this page

 News report providing details of the Phase II trial termination, including the attending physician's assessment that the death was due to underlying coronary artery disease.

 - [9]U.S. Food and Drug Administration.
-“Certain bulk drug substances that may present significant safety risks under conditions of use in compounding.”
-2024.
+“Certain bulk drug substances for use in compounding that may present significant safety risks.”
+2026.
 Link

 - [10]U.S. Food and Drug Administration.
 “PCAC review documents for CJC-1295 (FDA-2024-N-4777).”
 2024.
 Link